POSTED BY May 2, 2012 COMMENTS (128)ON

 Each and every mutual fund has a mandate and rule defined on where will it invest and in what proportion.
-Like if a mutual fund says that it will invest in all the large cap companies in India, then its benchmark would be mostly NIFTY, because NIFTY is the indicator of the large cap companies.
-And the whole point of investing in a large cap mutual fund is that it should give you better returns then NIFTY because you can always invest in NIFTY and get the returns without any fees or risk.
-So only if a large cap equity mutual fund beats NIFTY, you can say that it performed Good.
-Because if it does not then it has performed badly even after you paying him the fees, what’s the point of paying the fees and getting returns lesser than the Index which gives you some returns anyways.
+Like if a mutual fund says that it will invest in all the large-cap companies in India, then its benchmark would be mostly NIFTY because NIFTY is the indicator of the large-cap companies.
+And the whole point of investing in a large-cap mutual fund is that it should give you better returns then NIFTY because you can always invest in NIFTY and get the returns without any fees or risk.
+So only if a large-cap equity mutual fund beats NIFTY, you can say that it performed Good.
+Because if it does not then it has performed badly even after you paid him the fees, what’s the point of paying the fees and getting returns lesser than the Index which gives you some returns anyways.

-So in any mutual fund, there is a benchmark and you can say that the mutual fund performed good or bad in a time frame only if the returns from mutual fund is better than its benchmark for that particular period.
-Now based on this very simple rule, lets see some cases.
+So in any mutual fund, there is a benchmark and you can say that the mutual fund performed good or bad in a time frame only if the returns from a mutual fund are better than its benchmark for that particular period.
+Now based on this very simple rule, let’s see some cases.
 In the last few years, stock markets have performed badly.
 This bad performance from markets will obviously affect mutual funds performance too.
-So if a mutual fund has not given double digit returns, can we conclude that mutual funds are bad investments?
+So if a mutual fund has not given double-digit returns, can we conclude that mutual funds are bad investments?
 No.